o16s/anisca-bird/docs/source/webhooks.rst

     :<json integer timestamp: Epoch timestamp (UTC+0): seconds since January 1, 1970 12:00:00 AM
     :<json string serial: device serial number
-    :<json string type: message type (one of ``weight``, ``status``, ``offset``, or ``calibration``)
+    :<json string device_id: human readable hash of serial number that is also printed on device label :<json string type: message type (one of ``weight``, ``status``, ``offset``, or ``calibration``) :<json string activation: when and where this device was last activated

-    :<json integer events_with_id: number of events with successful RFID detection since last status update [0-255].
+    :<json integer header: internal device status header (0xFF) :<json integer events_with_id: number of events with successful RFID detection since last status update [0-255].
 The value of 255 means >=255.
     :<json integer events_unknown_id: number of events with UN-successful RFID detection since last status update [0-255].
 The value of 255 means >=255.
+    :<json integer flags: reserved
     :<json integer vbat_mv: Battery voltage in mV :<json integer memory_used: Percentage of Flash memory used [0-100] :<json integer days_since_boot: Number of days since last reboot [0-255].
 The value of 255 means >=255.